 How long will it take to finish the visioning process?

 The timeline to develop a new vision, mission, and set of core values is broken into four phases: assessment, planning, engagement, and evaluation.
-This work began in Fall 2020 and is scheduled to finish in September 2021.
+This work began in fall 2020 and is scheduled to finish in the fall 2021.